t00sh/rop-tool/README.md

 * Colored output
 * Intel and AT&T flavor
 * Support of ELF and PE binary format
-* Support of I386 and IA64 architecture
+* Support of big and little endian
-* ...
+* Support of x86 and x86_64 architecture

 ### EXAMPLES